Animals That Benefit Farmers

 When people talk about farm animals, many of us think of cows, pigs, sheep, chickens and goats.
 Domesticated animals.
 But there is also a whole host of un-domesticated animals both large and incredibly small that are crucial to the healthy functioning of our farms.
 The web of life is intricate, and it includes a rich variety of beneficial animals that help people and the crops we grow.
 You may be surprised!

 Take a farm’s soil, for example.
 Soil is by far the most biologically diverse part of the Earth.
-The soil food web on a farm includes thousands and thousands of creepy, crawly beetles, springtails, mites, worms, spiders, ants, nematodes, fungi, bacteria and other organisms.
-This multitude of soil organisms engineers pathways for rainwater, boosts plant nutrition and breaks down of organic matter from previous crops.
+The soil food web on a farm includes thousands and thousands of beetles, springtails, mites, worms, spiders, ants, nematodes and other organisms.
+This multitude of soil organisms engineers pathways for rainwater, provides nutrients for plants and breaks down of organic matter from previous crops.
 These beneficial insects and soil creatures—and bigger predators that patrol the soil surface—provide checks and balances to the food web that makes farms fertile.
-They don’t mean to be creepy.

 It’s hard to get the warm fuzzies for earthworms.
 They have no legs.
 They don’t have eyes or a face, and their bodies stretch like rubber.
 They secrete a slime—mucus—that helps them slide more easily through the soil.
 But these faceless fellows can be big friends to farmers.
 Earthworms break up hard soil, create tunnels that allow air and water to better penetrate, and bring important minerals to the soil.
 Most of the 180+ species of earthworms in the U.S. bring great benefits to soil health on farms and can help improve fertilizer efficiency.
 It’s true that some non-native species of earthworms can negatively affect the soils in some forests.
 But when it comes to farms, earthworms are friends.